Derek Ramsay

-Derek Arthur Ramsay Jr. (born December 7, 1976) is a British-Filipino model, actor, and TV host.
-He has an exclusive contract with GMA Network.
-During the COVID-19 pandemic, Ramsay froze his contract with GMA Network.
-Ramsay is currently inactive in showbiz to focus on his personal and married life.
+Derek Arthur Ramsay Jr. (born December 7, 1976) is a Filipino model, actor, and television host.
+He had an exclusive contract with GMA Network.
+In 2022, Ramsay froze his contract with GMA Network.
+Since then, he has been inactive in show business to focus on his personal life.

 Early life and education

-Ramsay was born on December 7, 1976, in Enfield, England, and he was raised in Cainta, Rizal, Philippines.
+Derek Arthur Ramsay Jr. was born on December 7, 1976, in Enfield, England, and he was raised in Cainta, Rizal, Philippines.
 His Filipina mother, Remedios Paggao, was the head of the housekeeping unit of 11 Cadogan Gardens in London, and his British father, Derek Arthur Ramsay Sr., was an inspector for the Metropolitan Police Service stationed at Scotland Yard.
 He was educated in the Philippines at Maria Montessori High School and at a boarding school in England.
 He studied for an undergraduate degree in marketing in New Hampshire and Boston.

 Career

 Modelling

 Early in the 2000s, Ramsay found work as an MTV VJ, a model, as well as TV commercial actor.